 Karen Foy is a Lecturer in Coaching and Behavioural Change at Henley Business School.

-She has fifteen years' experience as a coach and holds an MSc in Coaching Psychology from the University of East London and a degree in Psychology from the University of Sheffield.
-Karen is a Master Certified Coach (MCC) with ICF and is a certified coach mentor.
-As a past UK ICF Board Director she has led the professional development for UK Coaches and supported the local coaching groups around the country.
+She has 15 years' experience as a coach and holds an MSc in Coaching Psychology from the University of East London and a degree in Psychology from the University of Sheffield.
+Karen is a Master Certified Coach (MCC) with the International Coaching Federation (ICF) and is a certified coach mentor.
+As a past UK ICF Board Director, she led the professional development for UK coaches and supported the local coaching groups around the country.
 She has worked with aspiring coaches from global organisations to support their development and learning towards becoming accredited coaches, providing training, mentoring and supervision.

 MSc CBC Stage 1: Professional Certificate in Executive Coaching

 Visit the PCEC course page for full detailsExemption from this module is available for participants who have previously completed the Henley Professional Certificate in Executive Coaching no more than five...